anegg0/gr0wing-hugo/content/posts/2012-11-11-free-and-homeless-the-experiment-part-18.md

 ### War is over

-&#8220;Fighting depression&#8221; is a misleading expression.
+"Fighting depression" is a misleading expression.
 I stopped using that martial terminology a while ago because it only leads to more confusion.
 If you assume that you have to struggle against depression, you believe that you&#8217;re dealing with a serious threat.

 But there&#8217;s nothing real here, only a temporary feeling, the sooner you lay your weapons on the ground, the faster the recovery.